Dunks1980/bay.js/README.md

 ## What is bay.js?
-A frontend library to create reusable web-components for your projects.
+Bay.js is a frontend library designed to facilitate the creation of reusable web-components, as well as to add state and interactivity to HTML.
-You can try it out at [Bayjs.org](https://bayjs.org/examples/index.html).
+To see it in action, you can visit [Bayjs.org](https://bayjs.org/examples/index.html) and explore its examples.
 <hr />

 ## Key features